Oral Session Information For Presenters

 Presenters should forward the responsibilities listed below to their Session Chair.

+- Keep the session on time.
 It is important to start the session on time.
 Encourage presenters to allow ample time for questions and discussion.
 Sessions must end on time to allow for the next session to be set-up and ready for the published start time.

+- Introduce each presenter.
 You may contact the presenters directly if you desire more information for your introduction, or you may e-mail email@example.com to request a copy of a presenter's biographical information.
 Please reference the session number in your e-mail.

+- Stimulate discussion.
 Discussion is an important part of learning experiences.
 If questions or comments from the attendees seem a little slow in starting, please be prepared to stimulate discussion.

 As a presenter of a session offered for professional development hours ASHA CEUs, you may claim credit for your own session, earning the same amount of credit as participants.